 Section 16.
-ParamedicALS compensation.
+ALS compensation.

-- A. Advanced Life Support ("ALS") shall be defined as certain medical procedures or medication administration authorized or defined by protocol or scope of practice for Paramedics or AEMTs and as determined by the Fire Chief. - B. The City shall not commence to provide ALS services before January 1, 2020. - Employees who are Kansas Certified Paramedics ("Paramedics"), who have successfully completed the recruit academy and are approved by Management to provide ALS services, and who provide ALS services shall receive an additional \$2,500\$3,500 of additional compensation for the calendar year 20202022; and shall receive \$4,000 of additional compensation for the calendar year 2023; and \$3,000\$4,500 of additional in compensation paid to the Employee for the calendar year 20212024.
+- A. Advanced Life Support ("ALS") shall be defined as certain medical procedures or medication administration authorized or defined by protocol or scope of practice for Paramedics or AEMTs. - B. Employees who are Kansas Certified Paramedics ("Paramedics") who have successfully completed the recruit academy and are approved by Management to provide ALS services, and who provide ALS services shall receive \$3,500 of additional compensation for the calendar year 2022; \$4,000 of additional compensation for the calendar year 2023; and \$4,500 of additional compensation for the calendar year 2024. - C. Employees who are Kansas Certified Advanced Emergency Medical Technicians (AEMTs), who have successfully completed the recruit academy and are approved by Management to provide ALS services, and who provide ALS services shall receive \$1,750 of additional compensation for the calendar year 2022; \$2,000 of additional compensation for the calendar year 2023; and \$2,250 of additional compensation for the calendar year 2024.

-- C. Employees who are Kansas Certified Advanced Emergency Medical Technicians (AEMTs), who have successfully completed the recruit academy and are approved by Management to provide ALS services, and who provide ALS services shall receive \$1,750 of additional compensation for the calendar year 2022; \$2,000 of additional compensation for the calendar year 2023; and \$2,250 of additional compensation for the calendar year 2024. - D. This paramedic ALS compensation will be prorated over 26the annual pay periods in the respective calendar year as long as the employee provides authorized ALS services. - E. An ParamedicAEMT who is approved by Management to provide ALS services and who provides ALS services in the calendar year of 2022, submits an application within 30 days from the date the Fire Chief provides notice to provide ALS services, and is then approved to provide such ALS Services, and subsequently performs ALS services for the calendar year of 2020, shall receive a one-time incentive payment of \$1,000\$500, payable in a lump sum in the last pay period of 20202022. - F. Paramedics: Unless previously approved by Management to provide ALS services, Eemployees assigned to suppression and hired before January 1, 2020, who are certified paramedics and who desire to perform ALS services for the Topeka Fire Department must submit a letter of interest to the Fire Chief within 30 days from the date the Fire Chief provides written notice to provide ALS services.
-Once approved by Management, the add pay shall commence no earlier than January 1, 2020 of each calendar year.
-An employee hired before January 1, 2020, who elected to work as a Paramedic may notify the Fire Chief in writing to request to no longer provide ALS services and which will end additional paramedic compensation; such employees may forfeit future opportunities for paramedic compensation.
+- D. This ALS compensation will be prorated over the annual pay periods in the respective calendar year. - E. An AEMT who is approved by Management to provide ALS services and who provides ALS services in the calendar year of 2022, shall receive a one-time incentive payment of \$500, payable in a lump sum in the last pay period of 2022. - F. Paramedics: Unless previously approved by Management to provide ALS services, employees assigned to suppression and hired before January 1, 2020, who are certified paramedics and who desire to perform ALS services for the Topeka Fire Department must submit a letter of interest to the Fire Chief within 30 days from the date the Fire Chief provides written notice to provide ALS services.
+Once approved by Management, the add pay shall commence no earlier than January 1 of each calendar year.
+An employee hired before January 1, 2020, who elected to work as a Paramedic may notify the Fire Chief in writing to request to no longer provide ALS services and which will end additional paramedic compensation; such employees may forfeit future opportunities for paramedic compensation. - G. Advanced Emergency Medical Technicians (AEMTs): Unless previously approved by Management to provide ALS services, employees assigned to suppression and hired before January 1, 2022, who are certified AEMTs and who desire to perform ALS services for the Topeka Fire Department must submit a letter of interest to the Fire

-G. Advanced Emergency Medical Technicians (AEMTs): Unless previously approved by Management to provide ALS services, employees assigned to suppression and hired before January 1, 2022, who are certified AEMTs and who desire to perform ALS services for the Topeka Fire Department must submit a letter of interest to the Fire Chief within 30 days from the date the Fire Chief provides written notice to provide ALS services.
+Chief within 30 days from the date the Fire Chief provides written notice to provide ALS services.
 Once approved by Management, the add pay shall commence no earlier than January 1 of each calendar year.
 An employee hired before January 1, 2022, who elected to work as an AEMT may notify the Fire Chief in writing to request to no longer provide ALS services and which will end additional AEMT compensation; such employees may forfeit future opportunities for AEMT compensation.

-GH.
-Any notice provided pursuant to this section, as referenced above, will include general information regarding how ALS will be implemented including anticipated duties to be performed.
+H. Any notice provided pursuant to this section, as referenced above, will include general information regarding how ALS will be implemented including anticipated duties to be performed.